splunk/public-o11y-docs/admin/user-management/teams/associate-services.rst

 Link a service to a team
 --------------------------------------------------------------------------------

 You can link a service to a team from the team’s landing page, or the :guilabel:`Team page setup`.
-To link a service to a team, follow these steps:

 To link a service to a team from the landing page, follow these steps: